Comparative Analysis and Framework Evaluating Web Single Sign-On Systems: Introduction

-Our primary contributions are summarized as follows: \begin{enumerate} \item While prior work has explored various aspects of SSO security, this is to our knowledge the first to perform a comprehensive analysis and comparison of a broad range of SSO systems proposed and/or deployed within the last decade, including two hardware-based SSO schemes that are undergoing large-scale deployment, FIDO UAF~\cite{fido_uaf} (as of this writing, currently being standardized as the W3C Web Authentication API~\cite{w3cwebauthn}) and Mobile Connect~\cite{mobileconnect}. \item We identify different design properties of SSO schemes and develop a taxonomy built on a categorization scheme across the design properties.
+Our primary contributions are summarized as follows:\footnote{An earlier version of this work was made available as a technical report in April 2018 \cite{arxivpreprint}.} \begin{enumerate} \item While prior work has explored various aspects of SSO security, this is to our knowledge the first to perform a comprehensive analysis and comparison of a broad range of SSO systems proposed and/or deployed within the last decade, including two hardware-based SSO schemes that are undergoing large-scale deployment, FIDO UAF~\cite{fido_uaf} and Mobile Connect~\cite{mobileconnect}. \item We identify different design properties of SSO schemes and develop a taxonomy built on a categorization scheme across the design properties.
 We also develop a corresponding evaluation framework that highlights benefits and drawbacks of SSO schemes based on their design properties, and analyze a representative subset of 14 SSO schemes under this framework. \item We identify trade-offs between different design goals, by identifying how various SSO schemes can be augmented with existing techniques to achieve specific benefits while forgoing others.
 Such trade-offs allow SSO schemes to be tailored to different needs and scenarios. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related_work} discusses background and related work on SSO.
 Section~\ref{sec:sso_protocols} provides an overview of the SSO protocols evaluated in this paper.
 Section~\ref{sec:sso_properties} presents the new classification and evaluation framework, and Section~\ref{sec:sso_compare} provides a detailed evaluation of each scheme.
 Section~\ref{sec:discussion} discusses insights from the evaluation, and Section~\ref{sec:conclusion} concludes.